 Yes, please do and please look upon it as a valuable document.
 The card is your entrance ticket to both classes as well as many other activities.
-If you lose it, please be prepared to pay an administration fee of SEK 500 to get a new one.
-If such situation appears, please go directly to our reception and they will assist you in getting a new one.
+If you lose it, please visit our Reception and be prepared to pay an administration fee of SEK 500 to get a new one.

 Am I supposed to only follow my group’s schedule, or can I choose a little bit whatever I like?